-Keep in mind the basic clubfoot deformity.
-Compare the normal relationships of the tarsal bones with that of the clubfoot.
+Keep in mind, the basic clubfoot deformity.
+Compare the normal relationship of the tarsal bones with that of the clubfoot.
 Note that the alus is deformed and the navicular is medially displaced.
 The foot is rotated around the head of the talus.
-Ponseti correction is achieved by reversing this rotation.
-Correction is achieved gradually by serial casts.
-The Ponseti technique corrects the deformity by gradually rotating the foot around the head of the talus over a period of weeks during cast correction.
+Ponseti correction to this deformity, is achieved by reversing this rotation, gradually by serial casts, over a period of weeks.

-When should treatment with Ponseti management be undertaken?
+When should treatment by Ponseti management be undertaken?